reddog-dev01/BOOKING-APPS/README.md

   > [!IMPORTANT]
   > The repository no longer commits demo Google API keys.
 Supply your real,
   > billing-enabled Places and Maps JavaScript keys in the `.env` files before
   > starting any process.
-The runtime now rejects the old placeholder strings so
+Keys that remain blank will surface 403 errors from
-  > misconfigured environments fail fast.
+  > Google once traffic flows through the Places proxy.

    **Where these variables are consumed**